ChenHanTing/personaldoc/docs/ccna/questions-handson.md

 In the example above, the VLAN ID for "MONITORING" is `100`.

-❗ Notion 1.
+‼️Notion 1.
 Always set the encapsulation method before setting the port to trunk mode.
 The commands must be in the order shown above to ensure proper configuration.

 ````txt
 SW# configure terminal